-Lewis Hamilton has been installed as the clear favorite to win a sixth F1 Drivers’ Championship next year after dazzling with his brilliance in 2018.
+Lewis Hamilton has been installed as the clear favorite to win a sixth F1 Drivers’ Championship next year according to Mybetting after dazzling with his brilliance in 2018.
 The Mercedes driver is now level with Juan Manuel Fangio as the second most successful driver of all time, with five titles apiece.
 He has now left Alain Prost and Sebastian Vettel in his rear-view mirror and only Michael Schumacher is ahead of him in the all-time stakes with seven triumphs.
 Hamilton could cut that lead to just one next year and it is hard to see anyone stopping him from pulling it off.

 Lewis Hamilton Clear Favourite For 2019 Formula 1 Title